jeangiraldoo/codedocs.nvim/README.md

         return <value>
 ```

-In this case, we added spacing between the items in the parameter section, wrapped the parameter types with two [Kaomojis](https://kaomoji.ru/en/), and added a third one wrapping the left side of the return type.
-The titles for the return and parameter sections were also customized.
+In this case, we added spacing between the items in the parameter section, wrapped
+the parameter types with two [Kaomojis](https://kaomoji.ru/en/), and added a third
+one wrapping the left side of the return type.
+The titles for the return and
+parameter sections were also customized.

-No matter your preference, Codedocs has at least one customization option for you! 😊
+No matter your preference, Codedocs has at least one customization option for you!
+😊

-To customize a docstring style, you need to consider both the target section in the docstring and the available options for it.
+To customize a docstring style, you need to consider both the target section in
+the docstring and the available options for it.

-#### Options:
+#### Options

 First, let's focus on the available options.
-There are three types of options: **General**, **Item**, and **Class General**.
+There are three types of options:
+**General**, **Item**, and **Class General**.

 ##### General

-These options control general aspects of a docstring, without focusing on specific items.
+These options control general aspects of a docstring, without focusing on specific
+items.

 | Option Name | Expected Value Type | Behavior |
 |-------------|---------------------|-----------|